sftpgo/docs/docs/initial-configuration.md

 Until now we used the default configuration, to change the global service parameters you have to edit the configuration file, or set appropriate environment variables, and restart SFTPGo to apply the changes.

-A full explanation of all configuration methods can be found [here](config-file.md), we explore some common use cases.
-Please keep in mind that SFTPGo can also be configured via environment variables, this is very convenient if you are using Docker.
+A full explanation of all configuration parameters is available in the dedicated [configuration file section](config-file.md).
+Below, we’ll explore some common use cases.

+Keep in mind that SFTPGo can also be configured using environment variables — a convenient option, especially when running it in Docker.

 The default configuration file is `sftpgo.json` and it can be found within the `/etc/sftpgo` directory if you installed from Linux distro packages.
 On Windows the configuration file can be found within the `{commonappdata}\SFTPGo` directory where `{commonappdata}` is typically `C:\ProgramData`.
 SFTPGo also supports reading from TOML and YAML configuration files.